 This is a far more practical and focused way to change your business.
 There’s no need to rip and replace software or swap out staff.
 Improvements are made organically and, as so many people can change processes, you see results, fast.

-You need to martial an evergrowing ecosystem of CX-related platforms and apps, each of which need to be integrated into your IT architecture.
+You need to marshal an ever-growing ecosystem of CX-related platforms and apps, each of which need to be integrated into your IT architecture.

 The last thing anyone wants is another big, heavy, expensive system that’s difficult to integrate, support and maintain.
 It doesn’t matter how powerful it can be.

-The good news is that low-code isn’t another IT monolith.
+The good news is low-code isn’t another IT monolith.
 It’s a lightweight, easy-to-use solution that complements all of your existing platforms.
-In fact, it let’s you get more from your existing investments by joining systems together and ferrying data between them.
+In fact, it lets you get more from your existing investments, by joining systems together and ferrying data between them.

 For example, let’s say you need an app that allows customers to book appointments with consultants.
 Build this with low-code and you can pull information from Excel sheets, your CRM and financial systems to create a better customer experience powered by up-to-date, relevant data.